pdxkay/initramfs-zerotier/README.md

 Rather simple, dropbear configuration means you will have networking on your initramfs.
 We go a step further and load the tun module and zerotier files into initramfs.
 When booting, zerotier will run before dropbear, setting up a local loopback device (required for zerotier) and create the tunnel device.
 Zerotier will run then dropbear will run and presto, you are now connected to the zerotier network.

 # OS Support:
 I have tested this on Debian 10.
-I do not know how other distrobutions do their initramfs configuration.
+I do not know how other distributions do their initramfs configuration.
 Either way, feel free to submit improvments or fork for your distro